0NETRUNNER/RockPaperScissorsLizardSpockPP2/README.md

 * ![Thank You](./assets/images/endgame-1.png)

-* This section is just to thank you for playing the game and giving them to option to play again.
+* This section is to thank you for playing the game and gives player the option to play again.

 * ![Game Characters](./assets/images/endgame-2.png)

-* It has a image of the game characters.
+* It has an image of the game characters.

 * ![Play Again Button](./assets/images/endgame-3.png)

-* Finally it has a button to play the game again.
+* Gives a button to play the game again.

 </details>